Ruse, Bulgaria: Notable residents

 Venelin Ganev, a lawyer, diplomat, and politician.
 One of the regents of underage tsar Simeon II.

 Zahari Zhandov, film director, scriptwriter and cinematographer.

 Konstantin Evtimov, a cellist, performed as a soloist in the London Philharmonic Orchestra, the Bern, Graz, Sofia and Lausanne Symphonic Orchestras.

 Veselin Topalov, chess grandmaster and FIDE World Chess Champion from 2005 to 2006 and Vice Chess Champion from 2010 to 2012.

 Neshka Robeva, rhythmic gymnast and coach.
 Notable for the “Golden Girls of Bulgaria", having won medals in European, World and Olympic championships.

+Honorary citizens

+The following table lists people awarded the title of honorary citizen of Ruse.